sharktacos/OpenColorIO-configs/docs/PremierePull.md

  - RED (.R3D)
  - Canon (.CRM)
  - ProRes RAW (.mov)
- - MXF (a container format that supports many cameras including Sony, Panasonic, ARRI, etc.)

-Note that for MXF files, by default Premiere reads these in as Rec.709.
-You can however right-click the media and go to Source Settings where you can select the camera log space.

 Using the OpenColorIO (OCIO) plugin it is then possible to export these to EXR.
 That workflow is decribed below.